 Sim cards and wifi

 It seems Indonesia is much more developed when it comes to wifi and data.
-Every kiosk or warung offer free and good wifi.
+Every kiosk or warung offers free and good wifi.
 Also every accommodation in the tourist areas offers free wifi to guests.

 Plugs & Adaptors